sebastienlapierre/oio-docs/doc/docker-image/source/index.rst

 Abstract
 ========

-This image provides an easy way to run an OPENIO namespace.
+This `Docker <http://www.docker.com>`_ image provides an easy way to run an OPENIO namespace.
 It deploys and configure a simple non-replicated namespace in a single container.

 OpenIO SDS service discovering and resolution relies on IPs, meaning that you can't change service IPs after they have been registered to the cluster.
 By default, Docker networking may change you IP when you container restarts which is not compatible with OpenIO SDS at the moment.